 Back Pain is a common complaint, affecting up to 70% of adults in their lifetimes.
 Regardless of age, it’s significantly more common among adults aged between 35 and 55.
 Research shows that back pain may be painful and uncomfortable.
 Back pain can cause a significant physical and emotional drain on an individual and hamper one's quality of life.
 Symptoms include muscle aches, shooting or stabbing pain in the back, burning pain that radiates down your leg, and limited flexibility or range of motion.
-Most American adults will experience an episode of back pain at some point in their lives.
-The tendency to develop back pain increases with age, and so, as Americans live longer, and maintain increasingly sedentary lifestyles, the incidence of back pain in the population grows.
+Most adults will experience an episode of back pain at some point in their lives.
+The tendency to develop back pain increases with age, and so, as we live longer, and maintain increasingly sedentary lifestyles, the incidence of back pain in the population grows.
 It is important that individuals suffering from back pain understand the nature of their symptoms and the treatment options available to them.

 Understanding the Symptoms of Back Pain